Internet in New Zealand: Fibre

-P2P fibre is available in business areas of the cities from several companies, including Chorus, Vodafone, CityLink and Vector.
+P2P fibre is available in business areas of the cities from several companies, including Chorus, One NZ, CityLink and Vector.

 Cable

-Vodafone has a DOCSIS 3.1 hybrid fibre-coaxial network covering parts of Kapiti, 85% of Wellington and almost two-thirds of Christchurch, a total of 145,000 homes.
+One NZ has a DOCSIS 3.1 hybrid fibre-coaxial network covering parts of Kapiti, 85% of Wellington and almost two-thirds of Christchurch, a total of 145,000 homes.
 There are about 60,000 customers on the cable network.
-It provides plans of 200/20Mbit/s and 1000/100Mbit/s.
+It provides plans of 200/20 Mbit/s and 1000/100 Mbit/s.

 Mobile

 There are three physical mobile networks in the country.

-Vodafone NZ provides 2G and 3G coverage to 97.5% of the population, 4G LTE coverage to 96% of the population and 5G coverage in select locations.
+One NZ provides 2G and 3G coverage to 97.6% of the population, 4G LTE coverage to 96% of the population and 5G coverage in select locations.

-Spark provides 3G coverage to 97%, 4G to "over two-thirds". and 5G in select locations.
+Spark provides 3G coverage to 98%, 4G to "over two-thirds". and 5G in select locations.

-2degrees has a 3G network covering 96% of the population, with users roaming to Vodafone outside that area.
+2degrees has a 3G network covering 96% of the population, with users connecting to One NZ towers in select areas using MoRAN.
 2degrees also has 4G LTE coverage to 86% of the population.

 Fixed wireless

-Vodafone offers a fixed wireless service provided over LTE/HSPA+ in rural areas under the government-subsidized Rural Broadband Initiative scheme.
-As a condition of the subsidy, Vodafone also wholesales this service to other retailers.

-Vodafone also offers a fixed wireless service in urban areas with monthly plans up to 600GB over 4G and an Unlimited plan over 5G.
+One NZ offers a fixed wireless service provided over LTE/HSPA+ in rural areas under the government-subsidized Rural Broadband Initiative scheme.
+As a condition of the subsidy, One NZ also wholesales this service to other retailers.
+One NZ also offers a fixed wireless service in urban areas with monthly plans up to 600 GB over 4G and an Unlimited plan over 5G.

 Spark (and low cost brand Skinny) also offer a fixed wireless service over 4G (5G is offered at no extra cost for eligible customers) in both urban and rural areas.
 Spark began moving low usage customers off copper connections onto the fixed wireless service in 2017.
 Spark and low cost brand Skinny offer an unlimited fixed wireless plan.
 As of Feb 2018 there were 104,000 customers on Spark's fixed wireless service.

 Woosh offered a fixed wireless service in Southland until 1 July 2016.
 It used a proprietary TDD-CDMA technology by IP Wireless that was no longer supported by vendors.
-The maximum speed was 1.6Mbit/s.
+The maximum speed was 1.6 Mbit/s.

 There are Wireless Internet Service Providers (WISPs) covering regional rural areas, with about 40,000 customers.
 They typically use the unlicensed 2.4 and 5.8 GHz bands.
 WISPA-NZ – or more fully the Wireless Internet Service Providers Association of New Zealand Inc – was established in January 2017.
 They received funding for expansion in August 2017 from the governments RBI2 program.

 Satellite

-Satellite broadband is available throughout the country from Farmside (using IPSTAR), Wireless Nation (using Optus D2) and Gravity using JCSAT-3A (then Kacific-1 when launched in late 2019).
+Satellite broadband is available throughout the country from Farmside (using IPSTAR), and Gravity using JCSAT-3A (then Kacific-1 when launched in late 2019).